Tarantino on the wall: the ear as visual punctuation.

 Music, rhythm, irony

-Ethics of framing
+Ethics of the frame

 0 comments